MI-AFP/tutorials/tutorials/06_io-test-doc.md

                  ]
 ```

-It is very simple, uses set of asserts (with many operator aliases) and three variants of tests which can be composed - `TestCase`, `TestLabel`, and `TestList`.
-It is sufficient for simple unit testing (not a surprise after reading its name) but tests are not very readable like with hspec.
+It is very simple, there are set of assertions (with many operator aliases) and three variants of tests that can be composed: `TestCase`, `TestLabel`, and `TestList`.
+It is sufficient for a simple unit testing, but tests are not that nicely readable as with `hspec` (see below).

 ```
 GHCi> runTestTT tests